SpO2 Low Alarm: Causes and Immediate Actions (Clinical Guide 2026)

 3. Cold Extremities / Poor Peripheral Perfusion

-Pulse oximetry fundamentally depends on detecting pulsatile arterial blood flow — hence the axiom: "No pulse, no pulse oximetry."
-When peripheral perfusion is poor — due to hypothermia, vasoconstriction, hypovolemia, vasopressors, or peripheral vascular disease — the pulse amplitude at the fingertip is too weak for reliable measurement.
-The sensor may report falsely low SpO₂ or fail to produce a reading entirely.
+Pulse oximetry depends on detecting pulsatile arterial blood flow.
+When peripheral perfusion is poor — due to hypothermia, vasoconstriction, vasopressors, or peripheral vascular disease — the pulse amplitude is too weak for reliable measurement.
+The Perfusion Index (PI) on many monitors quantifies pulse signal strength — a PI below 0.3 generally indicates insufficient perfusion.
+For context on how vasoconstriction affects monitoring, see our guide on core vs peripheral temperature and the core-peripheral gradient.

 4. Nail Polish, Acrylic Nails, and Gel Nails